PacificBiosciences/IsoSeq/docs/umi/dedup-faq.md

 ### groupdedup only: cell barcode and real cells

-If using `isoseq3 groupdedup` (which is recommended over `isoseq3 dedup`), it can use the corrected cell barcodes from the `isoseq3 correct` step for grouping reads.
+If using `isoseq groupdedup` (which is recommended over `isoseq dedup`), it can use the corrected cell barcodes from the `isoseq correct` step for grouping reads.

 However, the BAM file must first be sorted by `CB` tag:
 ```
 samtools sort –t CB corrected.bam –o corrected.sorted.bam
-isoseq3 groupdedup corrected.bam dedup.bam
+isoseq groupdedup corrected.bam dedup.bam
 ```

-Additionally, `isoseq3 groupdedup` can use the `rc` tag from the `isoseq3 correct` step and apply to only real cells.
+Additionally, `isoseq groupdedup` can use the `rc` tag from the `isoseq correct` step and apply to only real cells.
 This can be turned off with the option below (advanced, not recommended by default):
 ```
   --keep-non-real-cells           Do not skip reads with non-real cells.
   ```